The official ancient Olympic doughnut - Click to Enlarge Image

 - Fry each batch of dough balls until they puff up and achieve a golden brown colour.
 When they are ready, remove them from the oil with a slotted spoon and set them on a platter lined with paper towel to drain for a couple minutes.

 - Place the loucoumades on a serving platter and drizzle the Greek honey overtop to cover.
-Dust with cinnamon powder and serve immediately.
+Dust with cinnamon powder and/or crushed walnuts or sesame seeds and serve immediately.

 Kali Orexi!
 (Bon Appetit)